In Search of James P. Johnson

 “Fascination” (6/39) This sounds like an early, ragtime-style piece in F major.
 However, by this point, James P.’s phrasing is relaxed indeed.
-You could have practiced the tricky runs in double thirds in the left hand a bit more, huh?
-Of course, what other jazz pianist, then or now, plays double thirds in the left hand?
+He could have practiced the tricky runs in double thirds in the left hand a bit more...but on the other hand, what other jazz pianist, then or now, plays double thirds in the left hand?

 “A Flat Dream” (6/39) The first and best boogie-woogie solo record from Johnson.
 It’s a minor masterpiece: the first A-flat themes are memorable, then, presto!
 The 32-bar Db-flat tune has two incarnations, first as chimes over a cello, then as authentic Harlem stride.